Shawkins-07/sharonhawkins.github.io/style-governance-wiki.md

 ## Overview

-Developed IT documentation style and created a wiki in the central documentation repository to help IT employees apply a consistent, professional style to all internal and external clients.
+Developed an IT documentation style guide and governance wiki to help technology teams create consistent, professional documentation aligned with corporate branding standards and documentation best practices.

+## Business Need

+Documentation produced across teams lacked consistent formatting, structure, and presentation standards.
+The organization needed a centralized resource that would improve document quality, strengthen brand consistency, and reduce the effort required to create and maintain documentation.

 ## Audience